jump-dev/MathOptInterface.jl/docs/src/background/naming_conventions.md

 * The name of concrete sets does not end with `Set`, but the name of abstract sets end with `Set`.
-For instance, `MOI.ZeroOne` is a concrete set (it can be instanciated by the user), but `MOI.AbstractScalarSet` is an abstract set (many sets should have it as supertype; an `MOI.AbstractScalarSet` cannot be instanciated).
+For instance, `MOI.ZeroOne` is a concrete set (it can be instantiated by the user), but `MOI.AbstractScalarSet` is an abstract set (many sets should have it as supertype; an `MOI.AbstractScalarSet` cannot be instantiated).
 * The name of conic sets ends with `Cone`, like `NormInfinityCone`, unless the set is matrix-valued.
 * Matrix-valued conic sets provide two versions: one for a standard